Iluvitari/AZ104-Notes/AZ-104 Overview.md

 	- Have to have MFA

 ## AAD SKus:
 - Different subscriptions.
 Bring different capabilities
 - Free sku can replicate ad to AAD.
 - Can only password write back to AD with premium license

 ## Self service password reset
+- Link to reset password themselves
 - password reset > self service password reset, can define what groups have this options.
 - Methods used for password reset can be defined.
 Email, questions for example.

 ## Administrative units

-Roles in AAD - Global.
+- Roles in AAD - Global.
 Administrative units > add users/groups to it.

-cant manage people in the group whengroup is added to admin unit.
+- cant manage people in the group whengroup is added to admin unit.

-Administrative roles delegated through administrative unit.
+- Administrative roles delegated through administrative unit.

-manage attributes of the group but no management of people in group.
+- manage attributes of the group but no management of people in group.
 A way of delegating some administrative permissions.
 Forexample: helpdesk.

 ## Azure Subscriptions: